crytic/building-secure-contracts/program-analysis/manticore/running-under-manticore.md

 ### Executing transactions

-Manticore supports two types of transaction:
+Manticore supports two types of transactions:

 - Raw transaction: all the functions are explored
 - Named transaction: only one function is explored